deic-dk/files_sharding/README.md

 files in /Data.
 These include the Pictures and Documents apps - and the Tags/metadata app currently under development.

-A method for searching across all nodes will be implemented and attempted used via our theme.
+A method for searching across all servers will be implemented and attempted used via our theme.

 ## Performance